-I do follow the Bible because it is the best text on correction (II Tim.3:16).
+I do follow the Bible because it is the best text on correction (II Timothy 3:16).
 In fact, I want very much to be corrected by a God that loves me.
 He treats me like a father treats his son and He does not want me just to get by when I can do much better.
 Particularly when I fail, He does not want me to take it as a defeat but as a challenge.
-He wants me to get up, gather my strength and try to do better (Heb.12:1-13).
+He wants me to get up, gather my strength and try to do better (Hebrews 12:1-13).
 I am not talking from my head but from my life encounter with correction.
 Had I not been corrected, I would have continued in my erring way and may have died.
-That is why I am encouraging others to do better (Ja.5:19-20).
+That is why I am encouraging others to do better (James 5:19-20).

 The Bible is also a history on correction.
-From Adam to us, the failure to be corrected had and continues to have serious, tragic and fatal consequences.
-The biggest was the loss of the presence of the Creator.
-Then there was a flood, a Babe (confusion) and a host of nations and cities that were destroyed.
-For proof that such things happened, we need but read Zephaniah Chapter Three.
-Particularly, the people that claimed to belong to God and resisted correction were not exempt from the consequences (Jer.5:3).
-Christians too must let Christ wash their feet or be corrected if they want a part in Him or His world (Jn.13:8).
-Even a good man like Nicodemus had to undergo correction (Jn.3:1-14).
-Many of us, even Christians that take grace for granted, must take 180-degree turn.
-It is expected of us to do better than the world and like a fig tree, when we bear no fruit, we have a three-year grace period; but if we accept correction we may extent our life and productivity (Lk.13:1-9).
+From Adam to us, the failure to be corrected had and continues to have serious, tragic, and fatal consequences.
+The biggest was the loss of the “Presence of the Creator.”
+Then there was a flood, a Babel (confusion), and a host of nations and cities that were destroyed.
+For proof that such things happened, we need but to read Zephaniah Chapter Three.
+Particularly, the people that claimed to belong to God and resisted correction were not exempt from the consequences (Jeremiah 5:3).
+Christians too must let Christ wash their feet and be corrected if they want a part in Him and His World (John 13:8).
+Even a good man, like Nicodemus, had to undergo correction (John 3:1-14).
+Many of us, even Christians that take grace for granted, must make a 180-degree turn.
+It is expected of us to do better than the world and like a fig tree, when we bear no fruit, we have a three-year grace period; however, if we accept correction, we may extent our life and productivity (Luke 13:1-9).